By Nirmal Mangar

 Bal Kumari Sharma was assured that the justice would be given to her.

-“The justice dosen’t come only from the court, it should also come from the society too.
+“The justice doesn’t come only from the court, it should also come from the society too.
 The family members were worried thinking that how would the society perceive her after the incident but we want to assure that she would be given same respect which she deserve” said the President of the Committee, Chabilal Sharma.

-Uma Sharma, an elderly woman who attended the felicitation program said, “I am really upset as this incident has brought bad name to our place but I am also happy that the residents in one voice condemned the incident and organized this function to say that we stand with the victim.
+Uma Sharma, an elderly woman who attended the felicitation program said, “I am really upset as this incident has brought a bad name to our place but I am also happy that the residents in one voice condemned the incident and organized this function to say that we stand with the victim.
 We strongly oppose such act of superstitious belief”